 Are individual stocks better than index funds?

-It’s not a matter of looking at whether one type of investment is better than the other.
+It’s not a matter of looking at whether real estate or index funds are a better investment than the other.
 Both real estate and index funds can both provide steady, long-term gains, making them ideal for investors who have decades to grow their net worth.

 As an investor, you should explore the market to find solutions that align with your personal and financial goals.
-Also, the sooner you can get your feet wet, the more time you will have to maximize your investments.
+Also, the sooner you can get your feet wet, the more time you will have to maximize your investments and get on the path to financial independence.
 Oftentimes, people start too late in life after their prime earning years have gone by.

 Never stop learning and don’t be afraid to take the plunge.
 Soon enough you will be on your way to financial freedom.